jfinkhaeuser/collapsium-config/README.md

 - Multiple levels of extension are supported.
 - The order of items in `base` is deterministic:
   1. Items are added in the order in which they appear in `extends`, but...
-  1. ... after each item, the items it itself extends are added before the next item is processed.
+  1. ... before each item, it's ancestors are listed in depth-first order, which means the root of each item's hierarchy is listed first.

 ### Includes